JonnyPickard/cv/README.md

 # Jonny Pickard

-A crazily creative concoction of art and science with a passion for technology.
-I've studied a lot, obtaining a degree in Biology and managed to learn to code in 3 months.
-Now I'm aiming to turn my passion into a career by working on a website codebase bringing value in the process.
+A creative concoction of art, music and science with a passion for technology.
+I obtained a degree in Biology then completely switched direction by learning how to code.
+Now I'm aiming to turn my passion into a career by building up websites, aiming to bring value in the process.

 ## Code Examples